NHQ/parametrical/README.md

 # parametrical

-An instant front-end for your function.
+An instant interface for your function.
 You give it your parameters; it gives you a multi-touch enabled, cross device compatible front-end.
-An ugly one!

-I don't feel like documenting!

 ## example from entry.js